vineethck/Midlog/README.md

 Installation
 -------------

-Add LogLikeRails as a requirement to composer.json:
+Add Midlog as a requirement to composer.json:
 ```
 {
   ...